nsnam/ns-3-dev-git/src/traffic-control/doc/queue-discs.rst

 By default, the InternetStackHelper aggregates a TrafficControlLayer object to every node.
-When invoked to assign an IPv{4,6} address to a device, the Ipv{4,6}AddressHelper, besides creating a Ipv{4,6}Interface, also installs the default qdisc, PfifoFastQueueDisc, on the device, unless a queue disc has been already installed.
-Thus, devices get the default queue disc installed even if they are added to the node after the Internet stack has been installed on the node.
+When invoked to assign an IPv{4,6} address to a device, the Ipv{4,6}AddressHelper, besides creating an Ipv{4,6}Interface, also installs the default qdisc on the device, unless a queue disc has been already installed.
+For single-queue NetDevices (such as PointToPoint, Csma and Simple), the default root qdisc is FqCoDel.
+For multi-queue NetDevices (such as Wifi), the default root qdisc is Mq with as many FqCoDel child qdiscs as the number of device queues.
+Thus, devices get the default
+queue disc installed even if they are added to the node after the Internet stack has been installed on the node.